Frequently Asked Questions

 We have included instructions on how to enable Cached Exchange Mode in the Tagwolf User Guide here

-No. Tagwolf 1.0 stores all of its data (any settings and all of the things it has learned in order to predict folders for you) in a local file on your computer under your personal application settings folder.
+No. Tagwolf 1.x stores all of its internal data (any settings and all of the things it has learned in order to predict folders for you) in a local file on your computer under your personal application settings folder.
 This file is only accessible by you or by administrators on your PC, and is encrypted.
 Of course, if you choose so and your environment supports it, your emails can be stored on your mail server if file your emails to a folder within your online mailbox.

 In addition, Tagwolf fixes a problem with certain older versions of Outlook.
 There can be rare cases where Outlook 2003 erroneously sets the received date of a mail to the current date after moving an email message.
 Tagwolf will try to fix this when this happens.